-Location intelligence solutions from Precisely empower leading enterprises to understand their relationship to location.
+Location intelligence solutions from Precisely empower leading enterprises to understand their customers, suppliers and partners and their relationship to location.

 What is Location Intelligence?